 Note: on steeply inclined, rather shaded, rain-protected surfaces of calcareous rocks.
-Described from Fiume (Croazia) and known from several sites in Central Europe; to be looked for in Italy.
-The species does not belong in Caloplaca s.str.
+Described from Fiume (Croatia) and known from several sites in Central Europe; to be looked for in Italy.